-Corporate Sustainability guidelines are intended to outline the principles by which Marathon Oil Company will demonstrate its commitment to economic, environmental, safety and social sustainability in the communities where we operate.
-This includes complying with both the law and high standards of business ethics, being accountable for our actions to a broad range of stakeholders, and considering how our operations affect others and how we can address stakeholders’ concerns.
+These guidelines outline the principles by which Marathon Oil demonstrates our commitment to economic, environmental, safety and social sustainability in communities where we operate.
+This includes complying with the law, adhering to high standards of business ethics, being accountable to stakeholders for our actions, and considering how our operations affect others and how we can address stakeholders’ concerns.

 - Community Development and Social Investment